The Family Educational Rights and Privacy Act (FERPA) is a

 confidential.
 For more information regarding directory information, view the

-include the U.S. Department of Education's websites: Family Educational Rights
+U.S. Department of Education's websites: Family Educational Rights and Privacy

 and Family Policy Compliance Office (FPCO) at http://www2.ed.gov/policy/gen/guid/fpco/index.html.